How to Create a Successful Cross-border E-commerce Strategy

 Step 1 – Learn about your industry’s role in various international markets

 The first step towards creating a successful cross-border e-commerce strategy is getting to know the various international markets you intend to penetrate.
-Do your due diligence and research local demand – which products interest your target audience members, which competitors do they currently purchase from (or avoid purchasing from) and how to these competitors fulfill local and cross-border orders, which shopping and fulfillment channels are used and why, and what regulatory limitations must you comply with, in every location.
+Do your due diligence and research local demand – which products interest your target audience members, which competitors do they currently purchase from (or avoid purchasing from) and how do these competitors fulfill local and cross-border orders, which shopping and fulfillment channels are used and why, and what regulatory limitations must you comply with, in every location.
 It’s also a good idea to scope out local culture and communication practices, for future use in marketing, sales and customer service activities.

 Step 2 – Localize your content